- Help Center

 Learn how to properly and safely descale your espresso machine.

-Espresso machines are simple and yet incredibly complex (see our blog post on how espresso machines work).
-Because of that people make all kinds of claims about the best way to X and the most efficient way to Y. While, generally speaking, the prevailing content you'll find is good, we recommend you be wary on one topic - espresso machine descaling.
+The basics of making espresso sound simple: push hot water through ground coffee under pressure, and yet espresso machines can be surprisingly complex (see our blog post on how espresso machines work).
+Because of that people make all kinds of claims about the best way to X and the most efficient way to do Y. While, generally speaking, the prevailing content you'll find is good, we recommend you be wary on one topic—espresso machine descaling.
 Some simpler items like drip coffee makers or automatic "espresso makers" can be descaled by adding water and a chemical solution to the tank then blasting it through the machine.
 This is not recommended for the espresso machines Clive carries.
 Here's why:

 Flow Restrictors: